WHAT WE DO.

 Build and strengthen community

 Create a pool of “Expert” volunteers and workers to help local communities and colleges who can share their skills and provide support where possible.

-Develop a philanthropy website, and use social media to promote our members, outcomes, events and connect direct stakeholders, donors, businesses and encourage corporate social responsibility.
+Develop a philanthropy website, and use social media to promote our volunteers, communities, members, outcomes, events and connect direct stakeholders, donors, businesses and encourage corporate social responsibility.

 Celebrate Success and encourage Cohesion

 We will celebrate and champion successful outcomes of individual members and their beneficiaries, through events, social media.